ouuan/naive-ui/src/upload/demos/enUS/controlled.demo.md

 # Controlled File List

-Example is only a joke.
+The example is only a joke.

 ```html
 <n-upload